NidhiSingh1111/Movies-Recommendation-System/README.md

 A web-based **Movie Recommendation System** built using **Content-Based Filtering**.
 This app suggests movies similar to the one you like, based on content such as genres, keywords, cast, and crew.

+📊 Example
+Enter a movie like Inception, and you'll get a list of similar movies like Interstellar, The Prestige, etc.

 ---

 ## 🔍 Overview